sjrusso8/dab-template-rust-unofficial/README.md

 # Databricks Asset Bundles for Spark Connect Rust

-Get started with the template by either cloning this repo and running the following command
+Get started with the template by cloning this repo and running the following command

 ```
 databricks bundle init PATH_TO_CHECKOUT